 (c) fair to gas market participants and their customers.

-[Section 11ZOB inserted by No. 53 of 2003 s.
+[Section 11ZOB inserted: No. 53 of 2003 s.
 15.]

 11ZOC.
 Persons required to comply with a retail market scheme

 (1) Each of the following persons (a gas market participant) must be bound by agreement, as provided by section 11ZOF(1)(a), to comply with the relevant provisions of an approved retail market scheme for a distribution system —